Morebus: Damory

 Damory operates school bus services as well as some public services primarily within west Dorset such as service CR8 to Weymouth via Dorchester from its Blandford Forum depot.
-In October 2013 it commenced operating the Rossmore Flyer from Alderney to Upper Parkstone, now cascaded into routes 7A, 7B and 7C.
+In October 2013 it commenced operating the Rossmore Flyer from Alderney to Upper Parkstone, now cascaded into morebus routes 7A, 7B and 7C.
 Later in 2015, it had purchased five new Optare Solos to run primarily on its local Dorchester services.
 The parent company introduced six Caetano Levante buses that were previously used by National Express for school services in February 2018.

 It also operates as a private hire company, with it originally created by the purchasing and merging of Damory Coaches, Oakfield Travel, and Blandford Bus Company.

 Excelsior Coaches

 Excelsior Coaches is a private hire brand which commenced when Morebus purchased Excelsior Motorways following the retirement of its owner in October 2016.